 SweeTango™ is a cross between a Honeycrisp apple and a Zestar apple.
 After over ten years of testing and tasting, breeders at the University of Minnesota were ready to debut their newest apple creation in the fall of 2009.
 The orchards selected to grow the SweeTango™ apples are located in the “Great North American Apple Belt,” stretching from Nova Scotia to Washington State.
 A consortium of growers, together called the Next Big Thing, oversee the growing, marketing and selling process for these new apples.
 The idea is to ensure the quality of the apple as well as longevity of the brand.

 Recipes that include SweeTango™ Apples.
 One is easiest, three is harder.

-People have spotted SweeTango™ Apples using the Specialty Produce app for iPhone and Android.
+People have shared SweeTango™ Apples using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Trader Joe'sNear La Jolla, California, United States

 About 142 days ago, 10/06/19